The BIG IDEA

 Allow the group to discuss.
 Some people stuff them.
 Some people vent them to anyone and everyone.
 Some people try to numb them with activity or harmful behaviors.
 Some people become overly introspective.

-9. How can handling our emotions in a wrong way hurt us and others? (ex. denying our emotions and never express them or expressing them without concern for others?)
+9. How can handling our emotions in a wrong way hurt us and others? (ex. denying our emotions and never expressing them or expressing them without concern for others?)

 Emotions that are “stuffed” (not acknowledged and turned inward) will eventually come out.
 Stuffing our emotions can result in physical illness, destructive behavior, and explosive outbursts.
 On the other hand, if we dump our emotions on others without concern for them, it can hurt people and damage our relationships.
 We might feel temporary relief, but we haven’t addressed the issues behind the emotions.